dorien-koelemeijer/goose/LLAMA_PROMPT_GUARD_SETUP.md

 ## Prerequisites

-To use Llama Prompt Guard in the benchmarking system, you need to install Python dependencies:
+To use Llama Prompt Guard in the benchmarking system, install Python dependencies:

 ```bash
 # Create a virtual environment (recommended)